b4brijesh/b4brijesh/README.md

 Looks like you have landed on the GitHub profile of [Brijesh Sahoo](https://www.linkedin.com/in/brijesh-sahoo/).

 I am a passionate software developer from India with almost 4 years of working experience, 3 of them as an analyst.
 Phew!.
 Feels like I am really old.
-Have been working at Tata AIG for almost a year now.
 I have somewhat of a non-conventional engineering background and keep trying to self-learn CS fundamentals via whatever medium possible to this day.

-- 🔭 Most of my time is spent building software backends for customers and other teams at Tata AIG.
+- 🔭 Most of my time is spent building software backends for customers and other teams.

 - 🌱 These days I have started to learn more about UI frameworks like React.
 Still there are a lot of other things I would like to work with given the opportunity.
 Cool things on my bucket list include Flutter, Svelte, Go and Rust.